hy-signal/VoxelNet/README.md

 # Introduction
-It's an TensorFlow based inplementation of [VoxelNet: End-to-End Learning for Point Cloud Based 3D Object Detection]
+It's a TensorFlow based inplementation of [VoxelNet: End-to-End Learning for Point Cloud Based 3D Object Detection]
 (https://arxiv.org/abs/1711.06396).
 This inplementation is based on an previous inplementation of Qiangui [here](https://github.com/qianguih/voxelnet).
-I made necessary modification according to the paper, and I complete the implementation of Pedestrian and Cyclist detection.
+I made some necessary modifications according to the paper, and I complete the implementation of Pedestrian and Cyclist detection.
 Thanks to [@Qiangui](https://github.com/qianguih) for the work.

-For the rest of the instructions, we can directly follow the setup from Qiangui's instruction.
+For the basic set up , we can directly follow Qiangui's instruction.

 # Dependencies